open-mmlab/mmengine/docs/en/tutorials/runner.md

 To build your training pipeline with a runner, there are typically two ways to get started:

-- Refer to runner's [API documentations](mmengine.runner.Runner) for argument-by-argument configuration
+- Refer to runner's [API documentation](mmengine.runner.Runner) for argument-by-argument configuration
-- Make your custom modifications based on some existing configurations, such as [Getting started in 15 minutes](../get_started/15_minutes.md) and downstream repos like [MMDet](https://github.com/open-mmlab/mmdetection)
+- Make your custom modifications based on some existing configurations, such as [Getting started in 15 minutes](../get_started/15_minutes.md) and downstream repositories like [MMDet](https://github.com/open-mmlab/mmdetection)

 Pros and cons lie in both approaches.
 For the former one, beginners may be lost in a vast number of configurable arguments.
-For the latter one, beginers may find it hard to get a good reference, since neither an over-simplified nor an over-detailed reference is conductive to them.
+For the latter one, beginners may find it hard to get a good reference, since neither an over-simplified nor an over-detailed reference is conducive to them.

-We argue that the key to learn runner is using it as a memo.
+We argue that the key to learning runner is using it as a memo.
 You should remember its most commonly used arguments and only focus on those less used when in need, since default values usually work fine.
-In the following we will provide a beginer-friendly example to illustrate most commonly used arguments of the runner, along with advanced guidelines for those less used.
+In the following, we will provide a beginner-friendly example to illustrate the most commonly used arguments of the runner, along with advanced guidelines for those less used.

 ### A beginer-friendly example